Privacy & Terms

 Please note, however, that under U.S. law for clinical laboratories, if we performed a clinical test on a sample of your blood or other specimen from you (per request from you or your medical team), we must retain your test information.

 For Sensitive Personal Data, when Metabolon acts as a controller, Metabolon will give individuals the opportunity to affirmatively express consent (opt in) if such information is to be (i) disclosed to a third party or (ii) used for a purpose incompatible with those for which it was originally collected or subsequently authorized by the individuals through the exercise of opt-in choice.
-Metabolon will treat as sensitive any Personal Data received from a third party where the third party identifies and treats it as sensitive via a Controller or Agent contract with Metabolon
+Metabolon will treat as sensitive any Personal Data received from a third party where the third party identifies and treats it as sensitive via a Controller or Agent contract with Metabolon.
+Metabolon will also treat Personal Data as sensitive as defined under GDPR for EEA/UK residents.

 4. Additional Rights Available to EEA Residents